microscopic-image-analysis/bayes-mef/README.md

 fused_im = mef_em.fused_image.copy()
 ```

-Under [scripts/](scripts) directory, MEF with ptychographic data and subsequent reconstructions used in the publication can be tested.
+Under [scripts/](scripts) directory, MEF with ptychographic data and subsequent reconstructions used in the publication can be tested using the data uploaded at [Zenodo](https://doi.org/10.5281/zenodo.10809893).
 These are based on the package `ptylab` that can be installed additionally.

 ```bash
 pip install git+https://github.com/PtyLab/PtyLab.py.git@main